NEW MUSEUM PROJECT - PURPOSE & VISION

 STATUS OF THE COMPLEX

-- Site secured, wetlands permit and project Environmental Assessment approved, and grading permits in final coordination
+- Site secured; wetlands permit, project Environmental Assessment, and grading permit approved.

-- $4.0 million planning and design matching grant funding obtained from State of Maryland
+- $4.9 million planning and design matching grant funding obtained from State of Maryland.

-- $13 million in pledges and contributions from private sources secured
+- $18.1 million in pledges and contributions from corporate and private sources secured.

-- Exhibit Design underway by Ralph Appelbaum Associates (RAA), a premier exhibit and media design company; initial Exhibit Concept and Schematic Design complete, and Design Development underway
+- Exhibit Design by Ralph Appelbaum Associates (RAA), a premier exhibit and media design company has been completed and approved by NSA and the NCMF.

 As we continue our campaign to build the new Cyber Center for Education & Innovation and home of the National Cryptologic Museum, we periodically receive questions about how the construction of the new facility may impact the current museum.